The History of the Jewelry Industry

 READ

-History of Modern Jewelry Faceting
+History of Choker Jewelry

 One notable change during this period was the rise of women’s empowerment and their increasing participation in the workforce.
 Women were gaining more independence and purchasing power, which fueled the demand for jewelry that reflected their evolving roles and aspirations.
 Jewelry designers responded by creating pieces that were versatile, sophisticated, and embraced modern aesthetics.